andyarvanitis/andyarvanitis.github.io/source/_posts/2016-11-30-ios-with-purescript-c-plus-plus.markdown

 You can now proceed to make changes to any source files (including your PureScript ones) and simply rebuild/test/repeat using Xcode.
 As you're developing your app, if you just want to type check your PureScript changes (not recompile all the way to a binary target), use Terminal to run "`make codegen`" from your working directory.

 If you take a peek at the `psc-xcode.sh` script, you'll see that your compiled PureScript C++ objects will respect your project settings for things like Debug/Release builds and target architecture -- and will rebuild appropriately if any of these things change.
 This also means you can do device hardware builds; as with any normal iOS project, simply change your target to one of the device variants and build.
-Try it!